The History of Manchester 17 MCC

 Shots with car park in distance and open views of surrounding countryside.

 Right hand hairpin shots with washboard as they ride away from camera.

-Nice close up as the chequered flag is shown - again just in from of someone's house.
+Nice close up as the chequered flag is shown - again just in front of Golden Hill Farmhouse

 Spring Trial at Chapel-en-le-Frith (1969 we guess based on the other dates we have been given?) - in warm conditions from what is being worn.
 Is this a Manchester 17 trial or ??